 It is made by extracting the oil of a variety of seeds, such as peanut and castor.
 This type of oil is also a blend of sunflower, soya bean, and palm oil, as well.

-Vegetable cooking oil has a fairly high smoke point, which is why it has been such a kitchen pantry staple for frying food for so many decades.
+Cooking oil is flammable and has a fairly high smoke point, which is why it has been such a kitchen pantry staple for frying food for so many decades.

 While you can use brand new cooking oil for all of these off label survival tips, out of date, previously used, and in some cases even rancid, cooking oil will work just fine, too.